kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

   - Edit the included `authorization.json` according to the local requirements (see [Local Configuration](#local-configuration) below).
 - On an existing installation:
   - Take note of the current install directory, if it needs to stay the same
-  - Update the current `appsettings.Local.json` file if changes are desired.
+  - Update the currently installed `appsettings.Local.json` file if changes are desired.
 - Check that the proper server certificate for the agent manager is copied to the deploy directory.
   - It must include the private key, and it must be a PKCS12 encoded file with the ".p12" file extension.
   - It must be signed by a root/intermediate certificate accessible to the AgentManager web site.